EdgeFirstAI/documentation/docs/models/custom/neutron.md

    74 label 0.76635945 [0.22352152 0.07450718 0.5428379  0.30867255]
    2 label 0.29802865 [0.1170827 0.5428379 0.266097  0.6067012]
 ```

+## Walkthrough of the Run Model script
+The `run-tflite.py` script executes the following steps to run the TFLite model on the i.MX 95 Neutron NPU.

 1. Load the model specifying the external delegate to use the device's NPU.